Welcome to Accessibility Services

 |New York State Disability Services Council (NYS DSC)||http://www.nysdsc.org/|

 If you have an IEP, the law (IDEA 2004) requires high schools to create a transition plan for every student by the age of 16.
 If you want to go to college, that should be clearly reflected and your annual plan should address your needs for appropriate coursework, understanding of your disability, development of self-advocacy skills, and development of independent living skills.
 Be involved in the creation of those plans; discuss them with your parents and teachers as you will be the main advocate for yourself in college.

 When considering the strategies and academic adjustments you will utilize at the post-secondary level, don’t rely on what you have used in the past.
 What is expected of you in terms of independent reading and writing and the volume of work expected will be much greater in college than it was in high school.
 Your strategies and appropriate academic adjustments will probably also need to change.

 If you have a learning disability related to reading comprehension, the Academic Center for Excellence offers elective and remedial courses on reading, study strategies, and critical thinking.
-The College also has a site license for .
-You may of this literacy program from the Adaptive Technology Specialist.
+The College also has a site license for Read and Write Gold 10.
+You may request a copy of this literacy program from the Adaptive Technology Specialist.